Skip to Content

 needs.
 Many household chores, for example, will get your heart rate going

 faster.
-A faster heartbeat is what defines moderate-level activity.
+A faster heartbeat and increased breathing are what define moderate-level activity.

 Experts say to do 2½ hours of moderate activity a week.
 Moderate activity

 means things like brisk walking, brisk cycling, or shooting baskets.
 But any

 activities that raise your heart rate and make you breathe harder—including daily chores—can be included.

 Many of us are so busy that fitting in physical activity can seem impossible on

 Here's some good news: It doesn't have to be a certain

 amount each day.
 It's fine to do blocks of 10 minutes or more throughout your